And the Limbaugh Institute for Advanced Conservative Studies.

 The political story gives us the heads up on what the spin tomorrow or Wednesday is going to be.

-and And that message is gonna be for Ted Cruz and uh Mike Lee and anybody thinking they want to run for the presidential nomination, Republican Party 2016 representing the Tea Party in its agenda, the message is gonna be, hey, you guys, you gotta have a chance.
+And that message is going to be for Ted Cruz and Mike Lee and anybody thinking they want to run for the presidential nomination, Republican Party 2016, representing the Tea Party and its agenda.

 The moderate wing of the party just won big here.